tapdata/tapdata.github.io/docs/Quick Start/quick-start.md

 # Quick Start

-This guide walks you through the quickest way to get started with TapData using [Docker Compose](https://github.com/docker/compose) , and will show a sample of the datamovement from MySQL to MongoDB in Real-Time.
+This guide walks you through the quickest way to get started with Tapdata using [Docker Compose](https://github.com/docker/compose) , and will show a sample of the datamovement from MySQL to MongoDB in Real-Time.

-You can also deploy your TapData by either of the following methods:
+You can also deploy your Tapdata by either of the following methods:

 - Git
 - Docker